What You’ll Learn 🎯

 Runout compensation display

-Runout compensation, sometimes called slow-roll compensation, is applied to compensate for any shaft irregularities (flattenings or other variations in diameter along the circumference variations) that would have otherwise been picked up by the proximity probes together with the actual movement of the shaft.
+Runout compensation, sometimes called slow-roll compensation, is applied to correct for any shaft irregularities—such as flattenings or other variations in diameter along the circumference—that would otherwise be detected by the proximity probes along with the actual shaft movement.

-After it has been set up in the Ch. setup, the compensation itself is performed through a dedicated measurement display, that is generated automatically together with predefined Overviews for each Bearing and and a Reference Orbit display.
+Once configured in the Ch.
+Setup, the compensation is performed through a dedicated measurement display, which is automatically generated along with predefined overviews for each bearing and a Reference Orbit display.

 1. Recorder with raw signals from proximity probes